“We talk about mental health as if it’s disconnected from our bodies – it’s not.’

 - Create a safe environment to discuss—some of the challenges your employees face and what strategies they may already be using.
 Make wellbeing a part of the plan during team meetings.

 - Mentoring and buddy scheme, it is not always easy for employees to open up to managers.
 Appoint a trusted and experienced person for your employees to take their private concerns to around mental health and stress issues at work

 - Dismantling stigma

 - We all have mental health just as we do physical health.
-The discussion needs to be had around how we support the diversity of our employee’s needs.
-Mental health is a wide spectrum and cannot be treated with one solution, once you find out the needs of your team this will enable you to build in the right strategies.
+A discussion needs to be had around how we support the diversity of our employee’s needs.
+Mental health is a broad spectrum and cannot be treated with one solution; once you find out the needs of your team, this will enable you to build the right strategies.

-- Bring a speaker in who has dealt with mental health to discuss the strategies they use with your employees.
+- Bring a speaker in who has dealt with mental health to discuss their employees’ strategies.
 Do not allow the elephant in the room to roam!

 - Providing well-being services, Mind and body

 - A clear distinction is often made between ‘mind’ and ‘body’.
-In fact, we talk about mental health as if it’s disconnected from our bodies – it’s not
+We talk about mental health as if it’s disconnected from our bodies – it’s not.

-- It’s perhaps easier to see how mental health can affect physical health, but the opposite is also true.
-Rates of depression double in people living with diabetes, high blood pressure and hearts problems, for example, 30% of those with a long term physical health condition also have a mental health problem
+- It’s perhaps easier to see how mental health can affect physical health, but the opposite is true.
+Rates of depression double in people living with diabetes, high blood pressure and hearts problems; for example, 30% of those with a long term physical health condition also have a mental health problem.

-- Implementing monthly and weekly services such as on-site chair massage, yoga and mindfulness will not only have huge effects on the health of your employees, while creating an environment where your employees feel cared for and valued
+- Implementing monthly and weekly services such as on-site chair massage, yoga, and mindfulness will not only have huge effects on the health of your employees.
+At the same time, create an environment where your employees feel cared for and valued.